MJoergen/rps/README.md

 * MIKE_4      : Call Sarah O'Connor.
 NOW!
 * ANTI_MIKE   : A (somewhat) successfull attempt to gain points over MIKE_4
 * DELAY       : A more unpredictable version of NEXT.
+* TERMINATOR  : A bot that recognizes its opponent!